Sports related injuries to the posterolateral hip typically affect the greater trochanter (GT) and peritrochanteric soft tissue structures.

 Measurement of treatment outcomes

 The main outcome measure used is pain reduction.
-Most studies use the visual analog scale (VAS) to measure pain reduction after an intervention.
+Most studies use the visual analog scale (VAS) to measure pain reduction after an intervention, though numeric rating scale (NRS) is also utilized.
+Patient-reported outcome measures (PROMs) such as modified Harris Hip Score (mHHS), Harris Hip Score (HHS), and Oxford Hip Score are also seen.
 Due to the variability on study methodology, no specific percentage of improvement has been established for this disorder.
 Recently, the Victorian Institute of Sport Assessment – Gluteal tendon (VISA-G), a GTPS modified version of the VISA questionnaires appears to be a reliable and valid score for measuring the severity of disability-associated GTPS.27 In the broader context of posterolateral hip conditions, the number of missed sport-related activities (practices/games) and timing of return to previous activity level could be a useful tool to measure treatment success.

 Early recognition is essential in order to establish an adequate treatment plan.
 Identifying modifiable risk factors such as muscle imbalances in the pelvic/hip girdle muscles, fatigue secondary to muscle weakness, and training errors (equipment, surface, and overtraining) may help in establishing an early injury specific rehabilitation program.
 The use of diagnostic ultrasound in the office setting represents a point of care diagnostic tool with possible therapeutic application.28 Recognition of bursal inflammation may suggest that an ultrasound guided infiltration could be beneficial early in the rehabilitation process to promote better tolerance and adherence to the treatment.16 Options for locally directed treatment include corticosteroids in combination with a short or long acting local anesthetic, viscosupplementation, and orthobiologics (platelet-rich plasma, stem cell, and placental tissue matrix injections).
 Among these options, corticosteroid injections are widely accepted as part of conservative management for conditions about the posterior hip including hip osteoarthritis.29

-The use of ultrasound to identify gluteal tendinopathy has been well established30 and is now being demonstrated to have similar accuracy to MRI.38,39 Further well-designed studies will be needed in order to completely appreciate the diagnostic accuracy of ultrasonography in patients with GTPS.
+The use of ultrasound to identify gluteal tendinopathy has been well established30 and is now being demonstrated to have similar accuracy to MRI.47,48 Further well-designed studies will be needed in order to completely appreciate the diagnostic accuracy of ultrasonography in patients with GTPS.
 The multifactorial etiology of posterolateral hip pain makes an isolated diagnosis unlikely, thus study uniformity is lacking.
-The efficacy of multiple treatment options is unclear; including ultrasound-guided bursal infiltration, platelet-rich plasma or whole blood regenerative therapies, prolotherapy, percutaneous needle tenotomy, focused scar tissue aspiration (FAST) procedure, and open versus endoscopic surgical technique.31,32,35
+The efficacy of multiple treatment options is unclear; including ultrasound-guided bursal infiltration, platelet-rich plasma or whole blood regenerative therapies, prolotherapy, percutaneous needle tenotomy, focused scar tissue aspiration (FAST) procedure, and open versus endoscopic surgical technique.31,32,33,34,35,41 Further research is especially lacking regarding the efficacy of these treatment modalities in higher grade teninopathies.49

 - Silva F, Adams T, Feinstein J, Arroyo RA.
 Trochanteric bursitis: Refuting the myth of inflammation.
 J Clin Rheumatol.
 2008;14(2):82-86. doi:10.1097/RHU.0b013e31816b4471